 Setting expectations helps adopters know when to move on to a different pet/organization, and avoids frustration all around!

 3. Adoption process

 5. First sentence of Pet Story

-"Please read all of my story before your Ask About Me!"
+"Be sure you read all of my story before you Ask About Me!"